-One flavor that many people miss when they drop unhealthy vegetable oils is creamy, tangy ranch dressing.
+One flavor many people miss when they drop unhealthy vegetable oils is creamy, tangy ranch dressing.
 I know I did.
-I still love the taste of ranch but cringe to remember how I would put ranch dressing on almost every school lunch in high school… adding vegetable oils and processed soy to more vegetable oils and processed soy…
+I still love the taste of a good ranch dressing recipe.
+But I cringe to remember how I’d put store-bought ranch dressing on almost every school lunch in high school.
+Adding vegetable oils and processed soy to more vegetable oils and processed soy…

-Now that I prefer my food to only contain ingredients I can pronounce, I needed a grown-up, upgraded, healthier ranch dressing.
+Now that I prefer my food to have healthy, whole ingredients, I needed a grown-up version.
+An upgraded and healthier ranch dressing.

 Why Homemade Ranch Dressing?

 Why take the time to make homemade dressing?
-I was quite dismayed when I found out my favorite condiment had some hidden not-so-great ingredients such as:
+I wasn’t thrilled to find my favorite condiment had some not-so-great ingredients like:

 - Vegetable oils